What to do if…

 -

-Check if you actually need to sign.
+Check whether the passport says you do not need to sign.

 What can wait